 Kathryn Cornelius’ work responds to the spaces left between what is said and what is silent.
 She is concerned with addressing common, overlooked behaviors and collective emotional states that cross cultural boundaries and link individuals in ways that are outside the polarizing polemics of politics, ethnicity, race and class.
 To explore these themes, she extracts her material from the everyday and employs traditions of performance art, mixed with the methods and subversive agenda of conceptual art.
 Many of the works utilize repetitive examples of black humor and irony as devices to push perceived levels of comfort and open channels toward reflection and self-awareness.
 Through the use of video, photography, installation, sound, and sculpture, Cornelius aims to achieve a form through which the viewer can undergo a loss of time in the exploration of universal concepts hidden within the thin lines of purpose that attach us to histories, traditions, and social identities.
 The intention is to let go of the skin and surface, and slip into a state of challenging silence.

-“Layers factor into Whitmore’s work in image and context.
+M. Sedestrom Guthrie talks to the public about her photographic series Through the Glass.
+This body of work documents the graceful passage of time between a window washer and the artist at her day job.“Layers factor into Whitmore’s work in image and context.
 Inspired and informed by the language of art history, Whitmore creates a horizontal sense of movement by referencing paintings by Washington Color Field masters Morris Louis and Gene Davis.
 Over this imagery, he places such humorous representational imagery as an elephant and apple.
 Finally, he takes a mop of colors to the whole work.” -Nora Halpern, Art not Ads co-curator

 Whitmore used mud as a medium on top of his billboard sized image.